Islandora/documentation/docs/user-documentation/advanced-search.md

 ![screenshot of processor setting options](../assets/advanced_search_enable_index_hierarchy_processor.png)

-The field can now be used limit a search to all the decedents of a given object.
+The field can now be used limit a search to all the descendants of a given object.

 !!! note "Re-Indexing"
     You may have to re-index to make sure the field is populated.